Not Your Average Interview: The Many Advantages of Podcasts

 Welcome back to Smith Publicity’s Industry Innovations Series!
 In this new 12-part blog series, the Smith Publicity team will explore various industry-related topics: from the evolution of self-publishing to the explosion of podcasts to social media and how it’s changed book marketing and much more.
 Each month, we will discuss how different innovations have evolved and their impact on our work as book publicists and the industry as a whole.
 Let’s dive in…

 - Podcasts offer a way to elevate an author’s voice, supporting their thought leadership.
-By participating in multiple podcast interviews and making rounds as a podcast guests, an author builds their credibility.
+An author builds credibility by participating in multiple podcast interviews and making rounds as a podcast guest.
 Becoming a coveted podcast guest is now akin to being a sought-after speaker.
 Especially if an author has a goal to become a speaker, podcast interviews are an incredible tool to build a “portfolio” of speaking engagements.

 - Podcast episodes are evergreen, live online, and come with digital links to share.
 Episodes exist anywhere and everywhere there is the internet.
 They’re likely available on any podcast platform, offering authors a greater chance of having their interviews heard and shared than a traditional radio interview.